 PUBH 6003Principles and Practices of Epidemiology

 The courses listed below are additional preparatory course requirements.
 Applicants who have not already completed these courses or their equivalents will be considered for conditional admission with the expectation that the courses will be completed within two semesters following matriculation in the program.
-Credit for these courses does not count toward the 48 credits required for the degree and grades earned are not reflected in the overall grade-point average.
+Credit for these courses does not count towards the 48 credits required for the degree and grades earned are not reflected in the overall grade-point average.

 MATH 2184Linear Algebra I